cyberomin/cyberomin.github.io/_posts/2019-12-05-lee-at-three.md

 By 12:45 PM I was already out to go pick you up.
 I couldn’t wait for the 1 PM closing time.
 But look at you today, you’re as eager as anything to get to school daily.
 Congrats son, a lot can happen in 10 weeks.

 10 weeks later, you can confidently write from 0 - 5 and A-D. That's a huge progress man.
+You are begining to speak clearly now.
+You have also finally figured out the difference between a leopard and a tiger.
 I am proud of you.
-You are begining to speak clearly now.
 Well done.

 **Big Brother**